mikemcbride/dotfiles/README.md

   - [Spectacle](https://www.spectacleapp.com/) for window management
   - [Mojibar](https://github.com/muan/mojibar) for quick emoji access with a hotkey (I alias mine to <kbd>cmd</kbd><kbd>;</kbd>)

 Ready to get started??
-Just paste this into your terminal. **WARNING:** Please make sure you have read through the setup script so you understand what this is doing before executing this.
+Just paste the script below into your terminal and let it rip.

+> **WARNING:** Please make sure you have read through the setup script so you understand what this is doing to your machine before executing this.

 ```
 curl -L https://raw.githubusercontent.com/mikemcbride/dotfiles/master/setup.sh | sh